 - 8.1 With regard to the revenue budget generally, Cabinet could consider other proposals that may influence spending in current and future years, as long their financing is considered and addressed. - 8.2 The options available in respect of the minimum level of HRA balances are to set the level at £350,000 in line with the advice of the Section 151 Officer, or to adopt a different level.
-Should Members choose not to accept the advice on the level of balances, then this should be recorded formally in the minutes of the meeting and it could have implications for the Council's financial standing, as assessed by its external auditors. - 8.3 The two main options available in respect of the 2014/15 rent increase are set out in section 6 of the report. - 8.4 The options available in respect of the Capital Programme are: - i) To approve the programme in full, with the financing as set out; - ii) To incorporate other increases or reductions to the programme, with appropriate sources of funding being identified. - 8.5 Any risks attached to the above would depend very much on what measures Members proposed, and their impact on the council housing service and its tenants.
+Should Members choose not to accept the advice on the level of balances, then this should be recorded formally in the minutes of the meeting and it could have implications for the Council's financial standing, as assessed by its external auditors. - 8.3 There is only one sustainable option available in respect of the 2015/16 rent increase and this is set out in section 6 of the report and is in line with the current rent setting policy. - 8.4 The options available in respect of the Capital Programme are: - i) To approve the programme in full, with the financing as set out;

+- ii) To incorporate other increases or reductions to the programme, with appropriate sources of funding being identified. - 8.5 Any risks attached to the above would depend very much on what measures Members proposed, and their impact on the council housing service and its tenants.
 As such, a full options analysis could only be undertaken once any alternative proposals are known, and Officers may require more time in order to do this.